Millmr/weather-dashboard/README.md

 # Weather-Dashboard

 Weather Dashboard is an application designed to bring the consumer current weather information by city!
-It provides the current time, date, temperature, humidity levels, wind speed and UV index.
+It provides the current date, temperature, humidity levels, wind speed and UV index in the searched city.
 It also provides a five day forcast showing the weather for the coming week!
 This appilication will make it easy for you know your weather immediately!
 ![image](https://github.com/Millmr/weather-dashboard/blob/main/weather.png)

 ## How it Works